etiennestuder/teamcity-build-scan-plugin/README.md

 ### Gradle Builds

-1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 3 configuration parameters:
+1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 4 configuration parameters:

    - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
+   - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - whether it is ok to communicate with an untrusted server (opt)
    - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply
-   - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply
+   - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply (opt)

 1. Trigger your Gradle build.

 1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

+_Note: For Gradle, the Common Custom User Data Gradle plugin must be at least version 1.7 or newer._

 #### Example Configuration